labsyspharm/cycif.org/index.md

 ### The t-CyCIF Process

-In t-CyCIF, ~5 µm thick are cut from FFPE blocks, the standard in most histopathology services, followed be dewaxing and antigen retrieval in the usual manner; to reduce auto-fluorescence a cycle of “pre-staining” is performed.
+In t-CyCIF, ~5 µm thick are cut from FFPE blocks, the standard in most histopathology services, followed by dewaxing and antigen retrieval in the usual manner; to reduce auto-fluorescence a cycle of “pre-staining” is performed.
 Subsequent t-CyCIF cycles each involve four steps (Figure 1): (i) immuno-staining with antibodies against protein antigens (three antigens per